 Tests have shown the silk that banana spiders spin to be stronger than Kevlar and has a greater tensile strength than steel.
 It's used in surgery to repair or replace nerves because it is antibacterial and the body won't reject it.

 Fun fact: Banana spiders are dinosaurs, so to speak.
 Nephila is the oldest surviving spider genus, dating back 165 million years.
 Fun fact No. 2: Two banana spiders named Esmeralda and Gladys were on board the International Space Station as part of an experiment to see how spiders spin their webs and catch prey in microgravity.
 Gladys, however, was discovered to be a male and had his name changed to Gladstone.
 Esmerelda died during the experiment.

 Banana spiders were once classified as members of Tetragnathidae, the family of long-jawed spiders.
 Now, they are considered members of Nephilidae along with all other members of their genus.
+Until 2018, banana spiders were known under the scientific name Nephila clavipes but along with 11 other members of Nephila placed in the genus Trichonephila.
+The World Spider Catalogue, which maintains a list of accepted spider scientific names, rejected eleven of the changes, but kept our guy under its new name.
 Other common names include: calico spider, giant wood spider and writing spider.